David Mannix: Match fixing/betting scandal

 On 7 April 2009 Mannix (and four other players) was charged with breaching the FA's rules on betting.
 He was accused of placing a bet of approximately £,4000 on Accrington Stanley losing against Bury in the final game of the 2007/2008 season.
 On 22 July 2009 Mannix was given a 10-month ban and fined £4,000 for these betting offences.

 Coaching career

-Mannix went on to coaching, becoming a part of management teams across the North West and Wales, with teams such as Clitheroe, Bangor and Rylands as assistant manager and first team coach, as well as Academy Director at Bangor FC.
-David also had an International Football Academy based in Liverpool called 'Platinum International Football Academy'.
+Mannix went on to coaching, becoming a part of management teams across the North West and Wales.
+He was appointed assistant manager of Clitheroe in April 2018, before joining Bangor City in the same role in 2019.

+He joined Rylands as assistant manager and first team coach in May 2020.
+In August 2021, Mannix joined Glossop North End as assistant manager, a position he held until 2022.

+Mannix also had an International Football Academy based in Liverpool called 'Platinum International Football Academy'.
 This was dissolved in 2015.